DmitryEfimenko/ssr-with-i18n/article/part-5.md

+# Lost in Translation...
+Strings
-# Lost in translation... strings - Part 5: i18n for Server-Side Rendered Angular applications
+# Part 5 of 6: i18n for Server-Side Rendered Angular Applications

 ## Previously
 TODO

-## Improve performance with TransferState
+## Improve Performance with TransferState

 If we run our app in its current state and take a look at the network tab of the Chrome Developer Tools, we'll see that after initial load, the app will make a request to load the JSON file for the currently selected language.